X-linked agammaglobulinemia: Other considerations

 XLA was also historically mistaken as Severe Combined Immunodeficiency (SCID), a much more severe immune deficiency ("Bubble boys").A strain of laboratory mouse, XID, is used to study XLA.
 These mice have a mutated version of the mouse Btk gene, and exhibit a similar, yet milder, immune deficiency as in XLA.

+History

+XLA was the first described immune deficiency, being characterized by Dr. Ogden Bruton in a 1952 ground-breaking research paper describing a boy unable to develop immunities to common childhood diseases and infections.